mjpcollins/dice-game/README.md

 ### Theory

 As this game can be modeled as a Markov Decision Process, there are a number of algorithms we can use to create a policy set that performs better than looking ahead one step.
-Once such method is Value Iteration [REF].
+Once such method is Value Iteration (Bellman, 1957).

 For this, we need to calculate the value of being in a given state.
 For 3 dice, each with 6 sides, there are 56 unique states.
 The value of each state is dependent on the value of all other states.

-The value of any given state is given by the following Bellman equation phrased as an update equation [REF]:
+The value of any given state is given by the following Bellman equation phrased as an update equation:

 >V<sub>k + 1</sub>(s) = max<sub>a</sub>{ &sum;<sub>s', r</sub> p(s', r | s, a) (r + &gamma;V<sub>k</sub>(s')) }